2023 Most Popular Sociology Bachelor's Degree Schools in the Plains States Region

 Full Sociology at University of Nebraska - Lincoln Report

-Iowa State University did quite well in this year’s ranking of the most popular places for sociology students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the small city of Ames, Iowa State is a public college with a fairly large student population.
+Iowa State University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree sociology programs.
+Located in the city of Ames, Iowa State is a public school with a very large student population.

 Women make up 79% of the sociology majors at the school.

-University of North Dakota did quite well in this year’s ranking of the most popular places for sociology students to get a bachelor’s degree.
-It came in at #8 on the list.
+With a ranking of #8, University of North Dakota did quite well on this year’s most popular schools for sociology students working on their bachelor’s degree.
 Located in the small city of Grand Forks, UND is a public school with a large student population.

 Of the 32 students majoring in sociology at UND, 41% are male and 59% are female.